very-undude/ultimatedeployment/patches/files/README.md

 ## uda30P5
   * FIX: GENERATEMAC during template creation was shown as TEXTBOX instead of CHECKBOX
   * FIX: Generating MAC templates did not work properly
+  * FIX: Flavor names with a dash are no longer vanishing